Demetri Mitchell: Blackpool

 In August 2020, after spending time training with Sunderland, Mitchell joined fellow EFL League One club Blackpool on trial.
 On 4 September 2020, Blackpool announced that Mitchell had signed a two-year contract with the club, with an option to extend the deal by a further year.

 Hibernian

 Mitchell joined Scottish club Hibernian for an undisclosed fee on 24 January 2022.

-On 29 January 2022, Mitchell scored in his first start for Hibernian, in a 3–2 defeat to Livingston.
+On 29 January 2022, Mitchell scored in his first start for Hibs, a 3–2 defeat to Livingston.

 Exeter City

-On 26 January 2023, Mitchell signed for Exeter City on a free transfer.
+On 26 January 2023, Mitchell signed for League One club Exeter City on a free transfer.
+On 4 February, Mitchell scored on his debut for the Grecians, shortly after coming on as a substitute in a 2–1 home defeat to Charlton Athletic.

+On 26 September, he scored the winning goal in a 1–0 victory over Premier League side Luton Town in the EFL Cup third round, though was sent off five minutes later after receiving a second yellow card.
+In the following round against Middlesbrough on 31 October, he suffered an anterior cruciate ligament injury that would ultimately rule him out for the remainder of the season.

+On 19 June 2024, Mitchell signed a new one-year contract with the club.
+On the 29 October 2024, Mitchell returned from injury, 364 days after his last appearance, as a substitute and scored the winning goal in a 3–2 victory against Bristol Rovers in the EFL Trophy.

+Leyton Orient

+On 27 June 2025, Orient announced the player had signed a deal with the club.

 International career

 Mitchell has represented England at under-16, under-17, under-18 and under-20 levels.
 He was a member of the England under-17 squad which won the 2014 UEFA European Under-17 Football Championship.
 He also won the 2017 Toulon Tournament, starting in the final against Ivory Coast.

 In January 2022 Mitchell said that he hoped to represent Jamaica, where his grandparents were born.
+On 19 May 2025, he made the preliminary 60-man squad for the Jamaica national team for the 2025 CONCACAF Gold Cup.